Skip to content Skip to footer

 ESSENTIAL JOB DUTIES:

-• Perform life skills assessments.
-Plans and designs curricula for educational programs; researches and defines educational goals, objectives, and methodologies to meet program goals.
+• Plans and designs curricula for educational programs; researches and defines educational goals, objectives, and methodologies to meet program goals.

-• Develop materials to support new life skill programs for clients as identified by the client and team including areas of budgeting, housekeeping, parenting, conflict management, and employment.
-Writes, edits, and coordinates development of educational materials, newsletters, and/or brochures, as appropriate to the program.
+• Writes, edits, and coordinates development of educational materials, newsletters, and/or brochures, as appropriate to the program.

 • Assists with contractual data as appropriate to the objectives and funding nature of the program.